New Dog Food – Can You Switch Quickly?

 Choosing a new type of food for your dog may seem daunting.
 You want him to be happy and healthy.
 Hence, it is important that you understand what types of food is best for your dog.

-Firstly, pick a food which lists a meat or a vegetable as the top ingredient.
+Firstly, pick a brand of dog food which lists meat or a vegetable as the top ingredient.
 Meats like beef, lamb or chicken are recommended.
 It is advised that you avoid dog foods that list corn or soy as the top as they are less nutritional.
 They are usually commonly used to just make your dog full.
 One good advice is that if the lead ingredient is something you would eat, it will most likely be good for your dog too.

 Secondly, take note of the food’s target.
 Some foods are made specifically for old dogs or for puppies.
 Some are made for those with weak stomachs while others are made for sensitivity or allergies.
 Hence, always read the label and do your research before purchasing a new food.